 Whilst at University you need to take responsibility for your health.
 This means getting the right balance between lifestyle, work and study.
 Both the University and local health services offer a wide range of support services that are available to you during your time here.

 The MenACWY vaccine is given by a single injection to the upper arm and protects against four different strains of the meningococcal bacteria that cause meningitis and blood poisoning (septicaemia).
-The MenACWY vaccine is called Nimenrix.
-Find more information on the NHS website.

 These fact sheets provide more information regarding meningitis and septicaemia.